Fawn Fire: Progression

-On the morning of September 24 the fire was reported as 5850 acre and ten percent contained, with 9,000 structures threatened and 950 personnel involved in the firefight.
-The Fawn Fire was rated by the National Interagency Fire Center (NIFC) as the No. 1 priority wildfire incident in the nation, due to the immediate threat to life and property, as well as reduced resource needs for fires elsewhere in the country.
-That day, the fire grew by another thousand acres, primarily to the east and west along its flanks.
-On the morning of September 25 the fire was assessed at 7544 acre, remaining ten percent contained.
-On the morning of September 26, the fire was assessed at 8537 acre, with 35 percent containment.
+On the morning of September 24, the fire was reported as 5850 acre and 10 percent contained, with 9,000 structures threatened and 950 personnel involved in the firefight.
+The Fawn Fire was rated by the National Interagency Fire Center (NIFC) as the number-one priority wildfire incident in the nation, due to the immediate threat to life and property, as well as reduced resource needs for fires elsewhere in the country.
+That day, the fire grew by another thousand acres.
+The day after, the fire was assessed at 7544 acre, remaining 10 percent contained.
+On September 26, the fire was assessed at 8537 acre, with 35 percent containment.
 At this point, during the peak of the fire suppression effort, over 2,000 personnel were assigned to the incident.
 The fire exhibited minimal growth after this point, and fire crews continued to strengthen containment lines in advance of a red flag warning issued for September 28.
-Containment slowly increased until the Fawn Fire was declared 100 percent contained at 6:53 pm.
-PDT on October 2, 10 days after it began.
+Containment slowly increased until the Fawn Fire was declared 100 percent contained at 6:53 p.m. on October 2, 10 days after it began.